aaron1138/Voxel-Stack-Blender/README.md

    - Additional blending and LUT options may be stacked in the slots for further effect.
    - Resize operations are also available for those rendering slices at higher (or lower I suppose) resolutions than their printer accepts.
  6) Using UVTools or similar, repack your slices in the orignal slice file (or a copy) using the `Actions > Import Layers` choosing `Import type: Replace...`.
 Save your file and send it to your printer as normal.
+   - Note: Prints with as thick a grayscale exterior as this process may produce will be softer than normal prior to post curing.
+They are more easily damaged during the wash process.
+This is visible on some example prints in the `images/` folder as pitting from ultrasonic cavitation and minor gouging down towards the 100% white layers.